awsdocs/aws-elemental-mediapackage-user-guide/doc_source/segtemp-format-duration.md

 In a default DASH manifest, `SegmentTemplate` holds a `SegmentTimeline`\.
 The timeline describes all the segments in `Representation`, including their duration and their start time\.
 With live events, AWS Elemental MediaPackage adds segments to the timeline as it receives them from your encoder\.
 To be aware of newly available segments, the playback device must regularly request an updated manifest from MediaPackage\.

-If all the segments in a representation have the same duration, you can help to reduce latency and shorten the manifest by enabling AWS Elemental MediaPackage to remove the `SegmentTimeline` objects\.
+If all the segments in a representation have the same duration, you can help to reduce latency and shorten the manifest by enabling MediaPackage to remove the `SegmentTimeline` objects\.
 In their place, MediaPackage adds a `duration` attribute to the `SegmentTemplate` properties\.
 The playback device calculates when segments are available by using `duration` and `startNumber`\.
 Because the playback device doesn't have to rely on an updated manifest to know about segments, it doesn't have to constantly request updates to maintain playback\.
 For information about how the `duration` attribute works, see the following sections\.

 **Topics**
 + [How the `duration` attribute works](#how-stemp-dur-works)